Immersive Virtual Reality and Exercise Programs in Multiple Sclerosis

 TITLE: Immersive Virtual Reality and Exercise Programs in Multiple Sclerosis

-HYPOTHESIS: The ExeRVIEM II project, based on training physical function in people with MS, is feasible and safe, and could have a potential clinical impact in the motor and cognitive domains, as well as applicability in community settings, such as patient associations.
+HYPOTHESIS: The ExeRVIEM III project, based on training physical function in people with MS, is feasible and safe, and could have a potential clinical impact in the motor and cognitive domains, as well as applicability in community settings, such as patient associations.

 GENERAL OBJECTIVES: